Master of Teaching (Primary)

-This unit will help students acquire knowledge and skills which will facilitate the active learning of English.
+This unit helps students acquire knowledge and skills which will facilitate the active learning of English.
 Relevant curriculum documentation is explored, with a special focus on the NSW Syllabus for the Australian Curriculum English K–10.
 Students also examine support documents, including the links between Stage 3 and Stage 4 within the continuum of learning from K–12.

-In this unit, students will acquire knowledge and skills, including literacy skills, which facilitate the active learning of numeracy.
-Students will also acquire the necessary knowledge and understanding of relevant curriculum documentation, and will become aware of a range of teaching resources that can enhance the teaching and learning of numeracy, concepts and processes.
+In this unit, students acquire knowledge and skills, including literacy skills, which facilitate the active learning of numeracy.
+Students also acquire the necessary knowledge and understanding of relevant curriculum documentation, and become aware of a range of teaching resources that can enhance the teaching and learning of numeracy, concepts and processes.

 • acquire further knowledge and skills which facilitate the active learning of mathematics